 Responding to a USDA SNAP Violation Letter

-As I discussed in another article about Preventing a USDA SNAP Violation, the United States Department of Agriculture (USDA) oversees the handling of violations of the Supplemental Nutrition Assistance Programs (SNAP) which are alleged to have occurred inside a store accepting EBT, WIC or Food Stamp products.
-The USDA is specifically responsible for compiling what is called a Charge Letter, or a USDA SNAP Violation Letter, which is the formal document that the department uses to place offending stores on notice of the charges against them.
-Usually, attached to the charge letter is the evidence that the USDA has compiled, and an explanation of why they believe the evidence amounts to a SNAP violation.
-But the letter is also designed to provide the store with the opportunity to respond to the USDA’s allegations, and participate in process.
+As I discussed in Preventing a USDA SNAP Violation, the United States Department of Agriculture (USDA) oversees violations of the Supplemental Nutrition Assistance Programs (SNAP).
+The USDA is specifically responsible for compiling what is called a Charge Letter, or a USDA SNAP Violation Letter.
+This letter is the formal document that the Department uses to place stores on notice of the charges against them.
+Usually, attached to the charge letter is the evidence that the USDA has compiled.
+Some of these letters have written descriptions.
+These letters are the result of undercover investigations by officers.
+Other letters have lists of transactions and their dates.
+These violation letters are data-driven letters.
+This USDA SNAP violation letter is designed by law to provide the store with the opportunity to respond to the USDA’s allegation.
+Accordingly, your response is very important.

-AS SOON AS YOU GET A CHARGE LETTER, CONTACT AN ATTORNEY.
 There is a timeline inside of which the store must respond to the specific allegations set forth in the Charge Letter.
 The time limit is ten (10) days from the date the store (or the registrant) received the letter.
-If the store fails to respond to the letter, the USDA will present its charges without opposition, and the Food & Nutrition Services committee will render its opinion without the store’s input.
+If the store fails to respond to the letter, the store will be disqualified.
+By the time they send the Charge Letter, the USDA already believes the store has violated the rules.

-The store’s response to the letter, however, is extremely important as the response can either challenge the USDA’s findings by providing an explanation, or the response can request a Civil Money Penalty be imposed in lieu of a disqualification.
-In the event the store seeks the imposition of a Civil Money Penalty rather than a disqualification, the Food & Nutrition Services committee will consider the following:
+The store’s response can request a Civil Money Penalty be imposed in lieu of a disqualification.
+This is not an automatic fine.
+Furthermore, the store isn’t guaranteed to get a fine if it requests it.
+In the event the store seeks the imposition of a Civil Money Penalty rather than a disqualification, the Section Chief will consider:

 - Has the store developed an effective compliance policy, which is in writing and in effect at the time that the alleged violation occurred?